cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 Terra-toolkit now provides a couple of scripts to help serve your site for development, testing, or as a doc site.
 If you are using tera-dev-site, use the serve scripts provided by that package.

 ### serve
-Serve is a replacment for webpack-dev-server.
+Serve is a replacement for webpack-dev-server.
 Behind the scenes it's using [webpack-serve](https://github.com/webpack-contrib/webpack-serve).
 Serve is a hot reloading server and does not work on IE 10 or below.
 See [compatible browsers](https://caniuse.com/#feat=websockets).
 Use serve-static for IE 10 testing.

 ### serve-static